Approximate low-weight check codes and circuit lower bounds for noisy ground states: Asymptotically good approximate qLWC codes

 In this section, we show how to obtain a family of approximate qLWC codes with constant relative distance, constant rate, constant locality, and polynomially small error.
 This construction is a distillation of the technique used to prove Theorem~\ref{theorem-superpoly}.

 \goodapproxqldpc*

 The proof of this is similar to that of Theorem \ref{theorem-superpoly}.
-Let $V$ be the encoding circuit of an error correcting code of good rate.
+Let $V$ be the encoding circuit of an error-correcting code of good rate.
 Let $C$ be a circuit consisting of running $V$ followed by applying identity gates polynomially many times.
 We claim then that the Feynman-Kitaev Hamiltonian $H$ corresponding to the circuit is an approximate qLWC code.
 By tracing out the $\time$ register of any state $\mathcal{E} \circ \Enc(\rho)$ for $\rho \in D((\CC^q)^{\otimes k})$ and then applying error correction, we can generate a state close to $\rho$ in trace distance. \\

-\begin{proof} Let $\{ Q_k \}$ be an explicit family of quantum error correcting codes such that each $Q_k$ is an $[[n,k,d]]_q$ code with $q=O(1)$, $n = O(k)$ and $d \geq \theta n$.
+\begin{proof} Let $\{ Q_k \}$ be an explicit family of quantum error-correcting codes such that each $Q_k$ is an $[[n,k,d]]_q$ code with $q=O(1)$, $n = O(k)$ and $d \geq \theta n$.
 Such asymptotically good codes are known for sufficiently small $\theta$; furthermore, they can be assumed to be CSS codes (see, e.g.,~\cite{ashikhmin2001asymptotically}).

 Fix a $k$ and the code $Q = Q_k$.
 Fix $\delta = \delta(n)$.
 Let $V$ be the unitary encoding circuit for $Q$: for an $k$-qudit message $\ket{\psi}$, it maps $\ket{\psi} \ket{0}$ to an $n$ qudit codeword.
 Since $Q$ is an explicit CSS code, $V$ can be computed by a circuit of size $T_V \leq n (n - k) \leq n^2$ (see, e.g., ~\cite{gottesman_1997}).